ANNETTE C. COMPTON FIERTZ TRAIL STEWARDSHIP AWARD

 Annette was a champion for community use and enjoyment of trails for health and wellness, and the promotion of Woodstock as a world-class walking and hiking destination for tourism.
 Her vision was instrumental in the development of Trek to Taste, an event held on National Trails Day with over 30 community partners that celebrates the trails and heart-healthy local food.
 She also promoted the trails with her passion in art, often bringing groups out to vistas and overlooks to appreciate their beauty and experience plein air painting.

 Each year nominations for the Annette C. Compton Fiertz Trail Stewardship Award are open to all individuals, organizations, and businesses that have contributed to the stewardship of trails in the Woodstock trails network and advanced the goals of the Woodstock Trails Partnership.
 The winner will be recognized at the annual Trek to Taste event with a framed print of one of Annette’s original watercolor paintings of the overlook of Mount Tom.

-To submit a nomination, send in your name and contact information, the name and contact information of the person, organization or business you wish to nominate, and a statement of why you feel they should be nominated (500 words max).
+To submit a nomination for next year, send in your name and contact information, the name and contact information of the person, organization or business you wish to nominate, and a statement of why you feel they should be nominated (500 words max).
 Submissions can be sent to Jennifer Waite at Jennifer_Waite@nps.gov .